TCC WORLDWIDE ONLINE CONFERENCE

 Papers are submitted in full and will be subjected to a blind peer review.
 Papers that do not meet submission requirements will be returned to the primary author.
 Accepted papers will be published in the conference proceedings.

 General sessions may be conducted in many ways including a forum, discussion, round table, panel, or pre-conference activity.
 These proposals will also be subject to a blind peer review.

 Proposals that involve student presenters are greatly encouraged.
 Fees for student presenters will be waived.
-Student presentations will be scheduled later in the day.
+Student presentations will be grouped together and scheduled later in the day.

 Acceptances will be conveyed to the primary author or presenter by email.

 The extended submission deadline is December 27, 2012.

 – Participate in a pre-conference orientation session.

 – Conduct an informal, interactive online session related to your proposal.

 – Use a headset with a microphone during the presentation.